 Comprehensive research training includes a formal course of study, Training in Clinical Research (TICR), with additional options including training in basic and/or translational science, masters’ level training in clinical research, or masters’ level training in public health or epidemiology at UC Berkeley.
 Our fellows are encouraged to attend and present their research findings at various local and national conferences, including the Annual Pregnancy Meeting (SMFM), the Annual Meeting of the Society for Reproductive Investigation (SRI), the international Cardiac Problems in Pregnancy (CPP) congress, and the Annual Meeting of the American Institute of Ultrasound in Medicine (AIUM).

 Our fellows have a weekly formal didactic lecture series, in addition to numerous departmental conferences for further learning.
 Our fellows also attend the departmental Fellows College, where they are provided with mentoring, academic advice, and networking resources.

 Our program values ongoing efforts to make quality improvement and patient safety in obstetrics a priority.
 Our fellows are engaged in quality improvement efforts on multiple levels: as practitioners, educators, and researchers.
 Research and dissemination in the area of quality improvement is encouraged.

-Our department also offers a combined MFM-Genetics fellowship with Pediatrics Medical Genetics, resulting in double board certification in four years of training.
+Our department also offers a combined MFM-Genetics fellowship with Pediatrics Medical Genetics every other year, resulting in double board certification in four years of training.

 Click here for more information about the UCSF Maternal-Fetal Medicine Division.